patthebug/pelican/content/MultiProcessing.md

 The complete code may be found [here](https://github.com/patthebug/MultiProcessing/blob/master/SimpleLinearRegression.py).

-Notice that a performance improvement may not be visible in terms of using 3 processes (multiprocessing) against using just a simple process(least squares fit that we calculated earlier).
+Notice that a performance improvement may not be visible in terms of using 3 processes (multiprocessing) against using just 1 process(least squares fit that we calculated earlier).
 This is because the data set in this case is not a large dataset.
 The same example can be repeated on a much larger dataset where the performance improvement will be clearly noticeable.